Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: Introduction

+Note that Theorem \ref{bnreal_intro} implies Conjecture \ref{bakconjreal_intro} for dense multigraphs.
 As an application of Theorem \ref{bnreal_intro}, we show an analogue of the gonality conjecture \cite[Conjecture 3.10]{Bak08} for $\mathbb{R}$-divisors on dense graphs and a weak analogue in general.
 A graph $G$ is defined to have \emph{$\mathbb{R}$-gonality} $k$ if $k$ is the infimum over the degrees of all $\mathbb{R}$-divisors on $G$ with rank at least one.